 Away from the office, Chris is a rowing enthusiast who for over 40 years has trained and competed in all types of boat and crew, and he still enjoys any opportunity to be involved with the sport.
 He is a British Rowing Umpire and a Vice President of the Cambridgeshire Rowing Association as well as a former Senior Coach of Wolfson College Cambridge and Past President of Rob Roy Boat Club.

-Neil Darwin has over 20 years working in economic development across public, private and government sectors.
+Neil Darwin is our Managing Director and Chief Economist and has over 20 years working in economic development across public, private and government sectors.
 Neil’s experience has been gained in complex, multiple stakeholder environments across the UK and working with partners across Europe.
 He has experience of leading projects with partners across all continents.

 With particular expertise in: